5

 2

 • Yes, the question is about RNA and specifically about temporary chromaitic harmony, not modulations, so how to understand 7 and 9 figures when the RNA is a secondary chord or a borrowed chord.
 I gave examples to illustrate both cases.
-Apr 15, 2019 at 16:33
+Commented Apr 15, 2019 at 16:33

 • I understand your last sentence about adding accidentals - sort of cautionary accidentals to numeric figures as a kind of imitation of jazz or figured bass, but the question is specifically if RNA always assumes diatonic intervals which are diatonic to the relative/temporary tonic.
-Apr 15, 2019 at 16:37
+Commented Apr 15, 2019 at 16:37

 Your Answer